sigp/lighthouse/book/src/suggested-fee-recipient.md

 There is no guarantee that an execution node will use the `suggested_fee_recipient` to collect fees, it may use any address it chooses.
 It is assumed that an honest execution node *will* use the `suggested_fee_recipient`, but users should note this trust assumption.
-Check out the [strict fee recipient](#strict-fee-recipient) section for how to mitigate this assumption.

 The `suggested_fee_recipient` can be provided to the VC, which will transmit it to the BN.
 The BN also has a choice regarding the fee recipient it passes to the execution node, creating another